About us Find us Contact us Useful links

 What is Arthritis?

-Osteoarthritis, or osteoarthrosis, is a slowly progressive condition.
+Osteoarthritis (OA), or perhaps more correctly osteoarthrosis, is a complicated disease, involving the articulating cartilage, synovial membrane, and subchondral bone.
 The causes of osteoarthritis are not well understood.
 Although ageing is the factor most strongly associated with OA, it is important to understand that OA is not a normal consequence of ageing.
 However, previous injuries and consequent damage to articulating cartilage will result in "accelerated" wear and tear of articulating surfaces.
 There may be a genetic tendency in some people that increases chances of developing osteoarthritis.

 Osteoarthritis (OA) was found in “Java man”, one of our earliest known ancestors (ca 500,000 years ago).
 However, from a medical perspective, OA as a clinical entity was not separated from other arthritides such as rheumatoid arthritis until 1859 by Garrod.
 In addition, OA did not receive its name until 1888 from John Kent Spender, a physician in Bath, England, who also used the same terminology for a variety of rheumatic conditions (Altman et al., Osteoarthritis and Cartilage, Volume 15, Supplement 1, 2007).